eduardogmarchesan/self_parking_car/README.md

-# ESP32 PS4 Controller Control System
+# ESP32 PS4 Controlled Car

 This code implements a control system using an ESP32 microcontroller to interact with a PS4 controller, manage a servo motor, ultrasonic sensor, and a DC motor.